Andrei1998/competitive/README.md

 - [Fast Fourier Transformation](code_library/fft.cpp)

 ## 'On the Complexity of the Chamberlin–Courant Rule Under Generalized Single-Crossing Preferences'

+See the [full text](paper.pdf).
 Awarded with the G-Research Prize for best project in Computer Science.

-Final BA in Computer Science dissertation, supervised by [Edith Elkind](https://scholar.google.com/citations?user=MsGRzsoAAAAJ&hl=en), see the [full text](paper.pdf).
+Final BA in Computer Science dissertation, supervised by [Edith Elkind](https://scholar.google.com/citations?user=MsGRzsoAAAAJ&hl=en).

 ## Scala Educational